For children birth through grade 8

-Children's Services offers books, movies, music, downloadable materials, and video games for children from birth through 6th grade.
+We offer books, movies, music, magazines, and downloadable materials for children from birth through grade 8.
 Staff members with expertise in early literacy, child development, and children's literature are always available to help you find just the right book, program, or information.

-The Children’s Room on the first floor of the Main Library features the Toddler Treehouse and activity table; Chrome laptops, iPads, and internet and preschool game computers; an Art Alcove, homework study rooms; a play ship--and two gerbil mascots, named Ralph and Mudge!
+The Children’s Room on the First Floor of the Main Library features the Toddler Treehouse and activity table, an Art Alcove, homework study rooms, a playhouse, and Chrome laptops, iPads, and Internet computers—plus a gerbil mascot named Mudge!

-Is your child visiting the Library for the first time, or could they need a refresher on our space and rules?
+Is your child visiting the library for the first time, or do they need a refresher on our space and rules?
 This social story (PDF) uses photographs and simple sentences to help children feel comfortable visiting the Main Library and know what to expect while here.
-Children 8 and older may visit the Library alone.
+Children 8 and older may visit the library alone.
 More details can be found in our Unattended Child Policy (PDF).

 Hi!
-We're Ralph and Mudge, two male gerbils who make our home in the Main Library Children's Room.
+I'm Mudge, a male gerbil who makes my home in the Main Library Children's Room.
 The best thing about living here is getting visited all day by kids and families!
-We love showing off our wheel-running skills, our nibbled cardboard masterpieces, and our generally adorable faces.
+I love showing off my wheel-running skills, my nibbled cardboard masterpieces, and my generally adorable face.

 Tours, storytimes and group visits may be scheduled for school classes, scout groups, daycares, and parent groups.
 To schedule a visit, please refer to this brochure and call 708.452.3420 at least two weeks in advance.